oscarnieves100/C-Programs/README.md

 *Note:
-All the programs have been tested on GCC on OSX and Windows.
+All the programs have been tested on GCC in OSX Catalina 10.15.
 The functions assume that variable-length arrays (VLAs) are enabled in your compiler (e.g. using C99 or higher)